 We all know the ‘plight’ of white women of the south.
 More specifically, we know of the plight of the white women in the slaveholding class of the south.

 The poor white women of the south had become the first to be displaced during the war.
 They could not enlist in the Confederate Army, shelter was scarce, as was food.
 The newly formed government had no patience for these women and compared them to traitors.
 As they became desperate they protested.
-There is no general platform of briefs that united them as the protests were really for the need for food and shelter, not specifically against the war or the Confederacy.
+There was no general platform of beliefs that united them since the protests were really for food and shelter, not specifically against the war or the Confederacy.

-There were years of a campaign to help women.
-It was sporadic with the goal of silencing an embarrassment.
-After Gettysburg, the banks start to give up, money gets scare and hope for poor white women dwindles.
+There was a campaign to help women that lasted years.
+However, it was sporadic with the goal of silencing an embarrassment.
+After Gettysburg, the banks start to give up, money gets scare and hope for poor white women dwindled.

 These women fled the oncoming Union Army.

-Black women, free and enslaved, faced a different fate.
+Black women, free and enslaved, faced different problems.
 During the war, news spread throughout the enslaved about troop movements, and how the Confederates were fighting.

 News between plantations spread quick.
+Actually, faster between the Black communities than the official White communities.
 Keep in mind the slaveholders often intermingled, as did their slaves.
 It was good business.
 (Pause and think of that sentence) Every Sunday provided an opportunity to share.
 And plan.
 As the Confederates lost battles, the enslaved started fleeing in larger numbers.

 And many followed Sherman’s army.
 The Union Army did not have a policy for helping the newly escaped, but individual Union soldiers did help.
 And the proximity to the Union Army provided some protection, if not actively protected by the army then just plain fear among Confederates.